dimostoilov/hcp-portal-service-for-pcm/README.md

 ### 2.4	Trigger an Automated Integration Between SAP Cloud for Customer and SAP Cloud Platform

-Follow the [Onboarding Guide](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US/9dcbeda8fcbf436e956496721d4f0efe.html#loio9dcbeda8fcbf436e956496721d4f0efe).
-Make sure you triggered [automated integration between SAP Cloud for Customer and SAP Cloud Platform](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US/9dcbeda8fcbf436e956496721d4f0efe.html).
+Follow the [Onboarding Guide](https://uacp2.hana.ondemand.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US) and make sure you triggered [automated integration between SAP Cloud for Customer and SAP Cloud Platform](https://help.sap.com/viewer/462e41a242984577acc28eae130855ad/Cloud/en-US/9dcbeda8fcbf436e956496721d4f0efe.html).
 It will set up a trust between the customer account and IAS (for log-on scenario).

   In Cloud Platform, portal, under Roles, assign the user to the TENANT_ADMIN role.
   You should now be able to log on to the portal service’s Admin Space with the user ID